Helping Public School K-12 Educators get a Fair Shake from our Tax-deferred 403(b) or 457(b) and Working Families with their 401(k) plans.

 We have a personal finance story to share that we believe will be valuable for your retirement planning.
 We are Steve Schullo and Dan Robertson, retired public school educators who experienced the worst and best of tax-deferred retirement plans.

-With nearly universal abandonment of ethical advice they have, and will continue to sell, fixed annuities to 22-year-old teachers, knowing that this product is a wholly inappropriate retirement product.
+With the nearly universal abandonment of ethical advice, the sales force continue to sell fixed-indexed annuities to 22-year-old teachers.
+The sales force do not care that this product is a wholly inappropriate.
 They excel at selling these terrible products as they reinforce fears of losing in the stock market or of dying broke.
 Sadly, many educators buy into this and unknowingly pass on the earnings that they should get but are reaped by the insurance company and their agents instead.
 You would agree with us that this system is wrong.
 That’s where we came in.
 In our opinion, insurance companies should not be in the retirement business during the accumulation phase.
-The costs are too high.
+The costs are too high and the only people benefiting are the person who sells these products.
+I am not the only one saying this, it is pretty much agreed with the vast majority of fiduciary fee-only financial advisers.

 As we realized their true intentions, we searched for alternatives.
 Our initial success hit a wall when the tech bubble burst in 2000 and we lost a bundle.
 At that time Dan retired (age 59) and Steve continued working until 2008.